subsquid-labs/eliza/packages/plugin-sqd/README.md

 1. **Providers**: Simple, environment-variable driven data providers that fetch data based on predefined settings.
 Useful for continuous monitoring or when parameters are known in advance.

 2. **Actions**: More sophisticated handlers that can parse natural language queries, extract parameters, and offer additional features like JSON file output.
-Ideal for interactive queries and data analysis.
+Ideal for interactive queries.

 ## Features